 Loot boxes are a contentious subject among gamers.
-They allow players the option to spend money for a shot at receiving mystery items that aren’t typically included for normal purchase within a game.
+They allow players the option to spend money for a shot at receiving mystery items they don’t typically include with the normal purchase within a game.
 This model can be frustratingly addictive for some people.

-They can also be an annoyance for gamers peeved they can’t access all a game has to offer without forking over even more money.
-This means that a game that may cost sixty dollars to purchase initially can end up costing considerably more if a player is determined to get special equipment, including exclusive armor or weapons.
+But loot boxes can also be an annoyance for gamers who can’t access all a game has to offer without forking over even more money.
+This means that a game that may cost $60 to purchase initially can end up costing considerably more.
+And that’s especially if a player is determined to get special equipment, including exclusive armor or weapons.

 One Senator has decided enough is enough.
 Republican Senator Josh Hawley of Missouri has recently introduced legislation aimed at outlawing micro-transactions, including loot boxes.
 He’s gone as far as to label the practice a danger to children.

-The bill is entitled “The Protecting Children from Abusive Games Act,” and he hopes to make it illegal for games intended for minors to make use of pay-to-win transactions.
+The bill is entitled “The Protecting Children from Abusive Games Act.”
+Hawley hopes to make it illegal for games intended for minors to make use of pay-to-win transactions.

-According to the bill, the FTC (Federal Trade Commission) would need to monitor game developers and enforce punishments for those targeting underage players if they contain loot boxes.
-The bill deems such micro-transactions as “unfair trade practice”.
+According to the bill, the Federal Trade Commission (FTC) would need to monitor game developers.
+And then they would enforce punishments for those targeting underage players if they contain loot boxes.
+The bill deems such micro-transactions as an “unfair trade practice.”

 Venture Beat spoke with different analysts about the possibility of the bill becoming law.
 While some analysts support such legislation and think loot boxes are predatory, others suggest it’s ludicrous.
 In part, if the bill did pass it would make the United States the only country in the world to ban such micro-transactions.